 Packages include all medical fees, accommodation, airport transfers, and personal host.

 Unlike other weight loss procedures, the gastric balloon requires no incisions or anesthesia.
 Instead, the balloon is placed through a single puncture in your abdomen and then inflated with saline solution to fit snugly against your stomach wall.
 The balloon is designed to remain in place for up to six months.

 The gastric balloon is associated with minimal discomfort during placement, which usually takes less than an hour and can be performed under local anesthesia or light sedation (if you choose).
 Your doctor may also prescribe pain medication after surgery and during the first few days following the placement of the balloon.

 Most patients report feeling fullness or bloating in their abdomen after eating, but this should subside within a week or two as your body adjusts to its new size.

-Can Be Used Alongside Other Obesity Treatments
+It can Be Used Alongside Other Obesity Treatments.

 Read Also: Gastric Botox in Turkey What I Need to Know

 The weight loss balloon has some pros, but it also has cons.
 If you are considering getting this procedure, you should know about these drawbacks so you can make an informed decision:

 Some patients may experience mild side effects related to the procedure, including nausea, vomiting, abdominal cramping or bloating, or constipation.

 Although the gastric balloon can help you lose significant weight, there is no guarantee that you will keep it off long-term.
 Some studies show that most patients who use the balloon regain the weight they lost after the device is removed.